History of Wikipedia: 2022

 On 6 December 2022, Wikipedian Richard Knipel created the article Artwork title, whose first revision was a draft generated by ChatGPT that Knipel had made minor edits to more closely conform with Wikipedia standards.
 Knipel stated on a talk page that he believed this was the first time anyone had used ChatGPT to compose a Wikipedia article.
 The posting of this article was criticized by other editors and sparked controversy within the Wikipedia community, leading to an extensive debate about whether ChatGPT and similar models should be used in writing content for Wikipedia and, if so, to what extent.

 2023

 In January 2023, the default Wikipedia desktop interface was changed for the first time since 2010, to Vector 2022.
+The new interface received abundant criticism from users.
+Many objections focused on the fixed-width layout, which created excessive white space on the margins on wide monitors, leading to a 90,000-word discussion on whether the new skin should become the default.
+Swahili Wikipedia unanimously voted to reject the new skin and "curtly" demanded a return to the old skin.
+Other criticism was directed at the Wikimedia Foundation for hiring a design team with limited experience on wikis.
+Brandon Harris, who was a senior designer at Wikipedia from 2010 to 2014, said: "Wikimedia Foundation often hires designers who aren't familiar with the community, and they come in and try to make all these changes—running head-first into a buzz saw—and the community understandably resists".

+After consultation and a contest, the first sound logo of Wikimedia (including Wikipedia) was adopted.